 - Add teaching assistant skills teachers need.
 Search for them in the job posting online.

-- Include a teaching assistant cover letter.
+- Include a teacher cover letter.
 Show you know what the job is all about.
 Then show why you fit it so well.

 Got questions on how to write great resumes for teaching assistant jobs?
 Not sure how to show teaching assistant on a resume?
 Leave a comment.
 We’ll be happy to reply!